SallyFl/SallyFl.github.io/index.md

 [Map of the route taken by Oskar Speck,](https://sallyfl.github.io/OskarSpeckKayakVoyage/) a German kayaker who paddled from Germany to Australia in the 1930s.

-[Prototype map of multiple voyages](https://sallyfl.github.io/multipleVoyages/) from the museum's collections using test data only.

-[Life on the Ocean Waves - a map of multiple voyages](https://sallyfl.github.io/oceanWaves/) using real collection data based on journals, logbooks, diaries and letters in the collection.
+[Life on the Ocean Waves - a map of multiple voyages](https://sallyfl.github.io/oceanWaves/) using collection data based on journals, logbooks, diaries and letters in the collection.

-A project looking at the distribution of [objects in the collection](https://sallyfl.github.io/termDots/)through word tags including topic, vessel name and shipping company name over time.